What is Fostering?

 - Up to date on their vaccines

+- Able to be physically separated in your home from the foster animals.
 (The length of isolation period varies based on the needs of the individual foster animals.)

-2. Complete our online orientation course
+2. Watch our orientation video below

-3. Complete one of our Foster Application
+3. Complete a Foster Application

-This is your third and final step to becoming a foster volunteer with the Olympic Peninsula Humane Society!
+This is your third and final step to becoming a volunteer with the Olympic Peninsula Humane Society!

 We can't thank you enough for your interest in fostering!
 The time you'll spend caring for animals in need is truly invaluable and expands our lifesaving capacity.
-Once you're onboard as a foster, you'll be invited to join a private group on Facebook so you can network with other foster volunteers, ask questions, trade tips, share updates and tell others about how great your current foster animal is doing!
+Once you're onboard, you'll be invited to join a private group on Facebook so you can network with other volunteers, ask questions, trade tips, share updates and tell others about how great your current foster animal is doing!

 A free new tool provided to OPHS for our Foster Program is Maddie's Pet Assistant or MPA, provided to OPHS from national non-profit Maddie's Fund Foundation.

-Through the MPA, foster caregivers can:
+Through the MPA, caregivers can:

-Get quick answers to questions and concerns from OPHS staff
+- Get quick answers to questions and concerns from OPHS staff

 Watch the video to see how MPA gives OPHS foster volunteers superpowers!